Adult Tongue Tie (Ankyloglossia) and Its Treatment

 Regardless whether dealing with a newborn or an older child/teenager, the treatment is the same.
 Keep in mind that treatment is recommended ONLY if the tongue tie is causing a problem.
 If no symptoms are present, one does not need to pursue any treatment.

-It should also be mentioned that contrary to what others may report and read on the internet, it is our opinion that tongue tie in adults does NOT cause or contribute to allergies, sleep apnea, neck pain, shoulder pain, facial pain, and other systemmic problems beyond the tongue itself.
+It should also be mentioned that contrary to what others may report and read on the internet, it is our opinion that tongue tie in adults does NOT cause or contribute to allergies, sleep apnea, neck pain, shoulder pain, facial pain, airway obstruction, and other systemmic problems beyond the tongue itself.

 Treatment itself is fairly straightforward and can be performed in the clinic as long as the patient is fully cooperative.